Internet Explorer is not compatible with the payment feature on this site.

 Discover Animation is an intensive experience that gives young artists from around the world an opportunity to explore the fundamentals of animation by participating in this one-week immersive program on the legendary CalArts campus.
 Students age 14-17 take part in presentations & skill building workshops led by CalArts faculty and alumni, attend artist talks, screenings and open drawing sessions, and generate work suitable for college application portfolios.

-Students live and learn on our beautiful Santa Clarita Valley campus located just north of Los Angeles.
-In addition to working closely with engaging artists and exploring the art of animation, students will have the opportunity to make friends with other artists in the program and participate in a variety of on-campus social activities at Chouinard Hall, the BFA dorms where Discover students will live while attending the program.
-There will be daily activities such as film screenings, games in the recreation hall, or open swim in the CalArts pool.
-In addition, students enrolled in this program are eligible to sign up for a field trip to Disneyland for an additional fee.
+Students will thrive on our beautiful Santa Clarita Valley campus located just north of Los Angeles.
+In addition to working closely with engaging artists and exploring the art of animation, students will have the opportunity to make friends and connect with other artists in the program by participating in a variety of on-campus social activities.
+Residential students will live in Chouinard Hall, CalArts’ BFA dorms, and both residential and commuter students will be able to participate in daily activities such as film screenings, games in the recreation hall or open swim in the CalArts pool.
+Students will also have the opportunity to participate in a field trip to Disneyland for an additional fee.

 Program fee includes instruction, materials and meals.
 Housing and airport transportation are available for additional fees.